Cascading Style Sheets

 All of the methods for font-size shown above are acceptable

-The examples provided below show how each method is calculated:
+- These examples show how each method is calculated:

 You can of course adjust the %/em/px values for your own size preferences.